-Sector extension: IHO Definition: An indication that the default radius of a sector arc is to be extended.
+Sector extension: IHO Definition: An indication that the default radius of a sector arc is to be extended by 5mm.

-Indication: A True value indicates that a sector arc radius is to be extended 5 millimetres beyond the defaul Deleted: 3
+Indication: A True value indicates that a sector arc radius is to be extended 5 millimetres beyond the default.
 Required where there is more than one light sector covering the same or similar angle.